hydrologie/xdatasets/docs/installation.rst

 --------------

 ..
-    We strongly recommend installing xdatasets, in an Anaconda Python environment.
+    We strongly recommend installing xdatasets in an Anaconda Python environment.
     Furthermore, due to the complexity of some packages, the default dependency solver can take a long time to resolve the environment.
     If `mamba` is not already your default solver, consider running the following commands in order to speed up the process:

         .. code-block:: console